DEI and the Nervous System

 Many people are familiar with the BioPsychosocial Model, which considers factors in health, illness, and human development, like genetics, family dynamics, coping skills, and self-esteem.
 We might expand this to include economic and environmental conditions: access to clean drinking water, stable housing, safe neighbourhoods, and food security.
 But we need to go further still — to include the impacts of oppression, injustice, and inequity.

 When we look at mental and physical health, we need to consider the full range of influences.
-For example, if I'm working with a client experiencing depression who is also facing significant financial strain and/or housing instability, while we can explore childhood experiences and trauma patterns — the reality is that this person is being re-traumatised daily by their current circumstances.
+For example, if I'm working with a client experiencing depression, who is also facing significant financial strain and/or housing instability, while we can explore childhood experiences and trauma patterns — the reality is that this person is being re-traumatised daily by their current circumstances.
 Healing is limited when structural factors are still undermining someone's basic safety and stability.

 Selam Debs speaks to how people in white bodies, and those with certain forms of privilege, have been conditioned into biases — often without realising it.
 It's like walking through life with blinders on, trained not to see the inequities affecting someone else's health, safety, or lived reality.
 Recognising this conditioning isn't about guilt.
 It's about awareness and responsibility.